2008 Kabul Serena Hotel attack

 The Kabul Serena Hotel is a five-star hotel in Kabul, Afghanistan, belonging to Serena Hotels, designed by the Montreal-based Group Arcop Architects and since its reopening in 2005 has been used by international media crews and politicians.
 The hotel also houses the Australian embassy in Afghanistan.

+A Norwegian delegation under Foreign Minister Jonas Gahr Støre was staying at the hotel at the time of the attack.
+Sirajuddin Haqqani is accused of planning the attack on the Serena Hotel in Kabul that killed six people including U.S. citizen Thor David Hesla.